openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 1. ``otx eval`` runs evaluation of a trained model on a particular dataset.

 Eval function receives test annotation information and model snapshot, trained in previous step.
-Please note, that ``label schema.json`` file should be located in the same folder with model snaphot, as it contains meta information about the dataset .
+Please note, that ``label schema.json`` file should be located in the same folder with model snapshot, as it contains meta information about the dataset.

-The default metric measured is F1 measure.
+The default metric is F1 measure.

-2. The command below evaluates snaphot in ``outputs`` folder on BCCD dataset and saves results to ``outputs/performance`` :
+2. That's how we can evaluate the snaphot in ``outputs`` folder on BCCD dataset and save results to ``outputs/performance``:

 .. code-block::

   (detection) ...$ otx eval otx/algorithms/detection/configs/detection/mobilenetv2_atss/template.yaml
-                            --test-ann-files BBCD/valid/_annotations.coco.json
+                            --test-ann-files BCCD/valid/_annotations.coco.json
-                            --test-data-roots  BBCD/valid
+                            --test-data-roots  BCCD/valid
                             --load-weights outputs/weights.pth
                             --save-performance outputs/performance.json

-If ``data.yaml`` was created, the command can be simplified by passing it for a ``--data`` parameter.
+If you created ``data.yaml`` file in previous step, you can simplify the training by passing it in ``--data`` parameter.
 Note, that this line will run validation on the test set (not validation set):

 .. code-block::